dimitristrechas/personal-site/posts/three-react-tips.md

 ---
-title: 3 tips for a better React experience
+title: Tips on destructing objects in javascript & React
 date: 3/7/2020
 ---